Supplement to Trinity

-From the standpoint of later orthodoxy, a key episode in this series occurred in 325, when a council of bishops convened by the Emperor Constantine (ca. 280–337) decreed that the Father and Son were homoousios (same substance or essence).
+From the standpoint of later catholic orthodoxy, a key episode in this series occurred in 325, when a council of bishops convened by the Emperor Constantine (ca. 280–337) decreed that the Father and Son were homoousios (same substance or essence).
 Arius and his party were excommunicated.
-The intended meaning of ousia here is far from clear, given the term's complex history and use, and the failure of the council to disambiguate it (Stead 1994, 160–72).
-They most likely settled on the term because it was disagreeable to the Arians.
-This ambiguous formula fanned the flames of controversy, as subordinationists and anti-subordinationists understood the phrase differently when signing on to it, and later argued for conflicting interpretations of it.
+The intended meaning of ousia here was far from clear, given the term's complex history and use, and the failure of the council to disambiguate it (Stead 1994, 160–72).
+They most likely settled on the term because it was disagreeable to the party siding with Arius.
+This new and ambiguous formula fanned the flames of controversy, as subordinationists and anti-subordinationists understood the phrase differently when signing on to it, and later argued for conflicting interpretations of it.

 By the time of the council of Constantinople (381 CE), an anti-subordinationist reading, vigorously championed by Alexandrian bishop Athanasius (d.
 373) had the upper hand; homoousios was understood as asserting the Father and Son to not merely be similar beings, but in some sense one being.
 While it stopped short of saying that the Holy Spirit was homoousios with the Father and Son, the council did say that the Holy Spirit “is worshiped and glorified together with the Father and the Son”, and added in a letter accompanying their creed that the three share “a single Godhead and power and substance” (Leith 1982, 33; Tanner 1990, 24, 28).
 Over the ensuing period the same sorts of arguments used to promote the divinity of the Son, were reapplied to the Holy Spirit, and eventually inhibitions to applying homoousios to the Holy Spirit evaporated.